U.S. retailers look to limit pesticides to help honeybees

 A report issued on Wednesday by the environmental group Friends of the Earth said that 36 out of 71, or 51 percent, of garden plant samples purchased at top garden retailers in 18 cities in the United States and Canada contained neonic pesticides.

 Scientists, consumer groups, beekeepers and others say bee deaths are linked to the neonic pesticides.
-But Monsanto,, Bayer and other agrichemical companies say a mix of factors such as mites are killing the bees.
+But Monsanto, (MON.N), Bayer (BAYGn.DE) and other agrichemical companies say a mix of factors such as mites are killing the bees.

 The U.S. Department of Agriculture estimates total losses of managed honeybee colonies at 23 percent over the winter of 2013-14, the latest in a series of annual declines.